 9 Handy Facts About the History of Handwriting

 While today we can get machines to write for us, for most of human history, writing was a manual endeavor.
 And there are people who are super passionate about keeping it that way.
-Some schools are building handwriting requirements into their curriculum, although even the positive research results on the benefits of handwriting over typing aren’t big enough to be super conclusive, and some studies find that cursive, in particular, probably isn’t any better than other methods of putting words to paper.
+Some schools are building handwriting requirements into their curriculums, although even the positive research results on the benefits of handwriting over typing aren’t big enough to be super conclusive, and some studies find that cursive, in particular, probably isn’t any better than other methods of putting words to paper.
 But handwriting has a long and storied tradition in human history, and if only for that reason, it’s not going away anytime soon.
-Here are nine facts about handwriting through the ages, courtesy of Anne Trubek’s recently published book The History and Uncertain Future of Handwriting.
+In honor of National Handwriting Day, here are some facts about handwriting through the ages, courtesy of Anne Trubek’s recently published book The History and Uncertain Future of Handwriting.

 Cuneiform, the Sumerian writing system that emerged from Mesopotamia 5000 years ago, was usually etched into clay tablets that were often only a few inches wide.
-Trubek describes most of the Cuneiform tablets she handled at the Morgan Library & Museum in New York as being only half the size of her iPhone (though who knows if she has a 5 or a 6S).
+Trubek describes most of the Cuneiform tablets she handled at the Morgan Library & Museum in New York as being only half the size of her iPhone.
 "Find the second portrait of Lincoln on the penny," a Morgan Library curator told her.
 "You know, the one of his statue inside the Lincoln Memorial on the obverse?
 That’s how small the script can be."

 After the fall of the Roman Empire, different scripts developed regionally as writers embellished and tweaked existing systems to create their own styles.
 However, this made books a little hard to read for those not educated in that exact script.
 All books were written in Latin, but the letters were so different that many scribes couldn’t read writing from other regions.